vroger11/badaboom/README.md

 # BadaBoom

-Library that parse and retrieve the 'Asteroids - NeoWs' database.
+Library that parse and retrieve the 'Asteroids - NeoWs' database and fireballs database from NASA.
-It also provides a simple program to compute figures and statistical information.
+It also provides simple programs to compute figures and statistical information.
-This database is provided by NASA, more information is available [here](https://api.nasa.gov/).
+Database are provided by NASA, more information is available [here](https://api.nasa.gov/).

-In this work, the focus is to better understand/visualize the asteroids getting near the earth.
+In this work, the focus is to better understand/visualize the events from out of the earth.

 ## Installation